oconnor663/jacko.io/posts/async_futures.md

   |            ^ expected named lifetime parameter
 ```

 What's the lifetime of `n_ref` supposed to be?
-The short answer is, there's no
+The short answer is, there's
-good answer.[^longer] Self-referential borrows are generally illegal in Rust
+no good answer.[^longer] Self-referential borrows are generally illegal in
-structs, and there's no syntax for what `n_ref` is trying to do.
-Without this
+Rust structs, and there's no syntax for what `n_ref` is trying to do.
+If
-rule, we'd have to ask tricky questions about when we're allowed to mutate `n`
+there were, we'd have to answer tricky questions about when we're allowed
-and when we're allowed to move `Foo`.[^quote]
+to mutate `n` and when we're allowed to move `Foo`.[^quote]

 [^longer]: The longer answer is that we can hack a lifetime parameter onto
     `Foo`, but that makes it [impossible to do anything useful after we've